 - Salt and pepper

-- Lay the chicken breasts flat on a sheet of waxed paper.
-Liberally season one side of the chicken with Mrs. Dash, salt, and pepper.
+- Flatten the chicken breasts to a uniform thickness.
+Liberally season one side with Mrs. Dash, salt, and pepper.

 - Divide the spinach equally between each piece of chicken.
 Repeat with the cheese.
 Roll the chicken from the large end toward the small and fasten with a toothpick.